Data Structures and Algorithms Notes

 return best_sum

-Used to find an element in a sorted array.
+Usage: Binary search is used to find a specific element in a sorted array.

 def f(n, arr):